apuder/TRS-IO/README.md

 <img src="doc/trs-io-web-ui.png" width="50%" />

+Some hosts do not correctly handle mDNS that is used to resolve <a href="http://trs-io.local">trs-io.local</a>.
+In that case, visit the IP address <a href="http://192.168.4.1">192.168.4.1</a> instead.
-That web page can be used to configure SSID and password of the WiFi network that TRS-IO should connect to, the local timezone as well as the credentials of a SMB share.
+The web interface shown above can be used to configure SSID and password of the WiFi network that TRS-IO should connect to, the local timezone as well as the credentials of a SMB share.
 For open networks leave the WiFi password field empty.
 Note that TRS-IO cannot connect to WiFi networks